samply/blaze/docs/api.md

 DELETE [base]/[type]/[id]/_history
 ```

 Deleting the history of a resource means that the historical versions of that resource can no longer be accessed.
 Subsequent [versioned reads](#versioned-read) of that historical versions will return a `404 Not Found`.
 Versions are also removed from the [type history](#history-type) and [system history](#history-system).
-Only active [paging sessions](#paging-sessions) will be able to access the deleted versions for a limited amount of time.
+Only active [paging sessions](#paging-sessions) and [asynchronous requests](#asynchronous-requests) started before the delete history interaction will be able to access the deleted versions for a limited amount of time.

 > [!NOTE]
 > Due to stability concerns, there is a fix limit of 100,000 versions that can be deleted by this interaction.
 In case more than 100,000 versions exist, an OperationOutcome with code `too-costly` is returned.
 Currently there is no way to delete a history with more than 100,000 versions.
 Please open an [issue][3] if you need to delete larger histories.